devGnode/logger20js/Readme.md

         - Fix/Add - cleaning message before to save in a log file
 - 1.2.0
     - 2020-06-10 :
-        - Implementation of Express middleware route logger
+        - Add Express middleware route logger
+        - Implementation - log rotate
+        - Stabilization of the colors functionality
-        - Implementation - loader event
+        - Implementation of a basic loader / \[=====>.... \] 00%

 ### From git